davgit/ReportMesh/README.md

 ReportMesh
 ==========

-Simple framework for easy pdf reports generation using plaint html
+Simple framework aimed to give better control on reports development by using simple HTML/CSS markup language.

-You have to define heights for every image, otherwise you will get wrong results.